Saturday, June 24, 2017

 There has been so much growth and love in my heart that I am amazed.
 God's grace has lifted so much sadness and pain from my heart.
 A few years ago I lost a cousin to cancer.
 My sister and I drove to Chicago for the funeral.
 I rarely see my extended family.
 I love them but like so many families we don't see each other except for funerals.

 Of the group of us who grew up together, I am the youngest by more than 4 years.
-In my extended family, there was a great deal of abuse, addictions, incest, rape, prison.
+In the extended paternal side of my family, there was a great deal of abuse, addictions, incest, rape, prison.
 I mean, you name it and someone in my family probably did it.
 So, this week I realized that the molestation I endured at the hand of one of my cousins was a lesion which was passed on to him.
-He is just a cog in the wheel.
+He is a cog in the wheel.
 No, I am not excusing him, but I see things differently.
 I see him as a victim as well.
 I see him as a teen with too much of the wrong information.
 I was able to see him through an adult lens.

-I saw a man killing himself with a drug addiction and it made me sad for him.
+tried to imagine the teen boy with the worst sort of people around him.
+Someone who had neber been sheltered from the worst things in society.
+Looking at him as an adult, I saw a man killing himself with a drug addiction and it made me sad for him.
 I don't wish that sort of pain on anyone.
 I saw him as someone trying to dull his pain.
 I did not want to add on to that.
 I was able to forgive him.
-I called him a few weeks later and told him so.
-And while his response was flippant, a few months later he had gone to rehab, joined a church and a work program and looked so much better.
+This is such a simple sentence, but the peace and healing was profound.

 Peace